Banitsa

 - 08

-The moment you pull the pan from the oven, flick a few drops of cold water across the hot crust so it hisses, then immediately cover the pan tightly with a clean, dry kitchen towel for 15 minutes.
+Immediately upon removing the pan from the oven, flick a few drops of cold water over the hot crust and cover tightly with a clean kitchen towel.

 Notes